 EVs are cheaper to drive: powering your car with electricity can save as much as three times more than a gas-powered car.

 EVs are performance driven: More agile than convential gas vehicles, EVs are better suited to handle tricky driving conditions.
-Also, when you brake in an EV, the electric motor helps you slow down and by doing so recharges the battery.
+Also, when you brake in an EV, the electric motor helps you slow down and recharges the battery by doing so.
 This helps you drive further on every charge.
 It also means your brake pads don’t get worn out as quickly and don’t have to be replaced as often – another saving!

 EVs are quiet: without a noisy internal combustion engine EVs are whisper-quiet and help cut down on noise pollution.

 Last on our list, EVs are good for the environment and public health: While gasoline combustion in a conventional vehicle produces greenhouse gases (like carbon dioxide) and particulate pollutants that contribute to smog, EVs produce no tailpipe emissions.

 Do any Teslas models quality for the federal electric vehicle incentive?

 Yes, the 2019 Tesla Model 3 Standard Range (MSRP $44,999, range 150 km) and Standard Range Plus (MSRP $53,700, range 386 km) vehicles qualify for the rebate of up to $5,000.
 (The $5,000 rebate is available for vehicle purchases or leases with terms of 48 months; shorter term leases are eligible for smaller rebates.)

 You can order the Standard Range Plus Model 3 online.
 The Model 3 Standard Range can only be purchased by calling Tesla or visiting a Tesla Store.

 Other Tesla models are not eligible for the rebate.